- 2 1/2 oz Bourbon

 Gently muddle the mint and syrup in a julep cup with a barspoon, working the leaves up the sides of the cup.
 Pack the cup with finely crushed ice, pour the spirit over the ice and stir till the cup frosts.
 Top up with ice and garnish with a large mint sprig and a straw cut so only 1 inch of it protrudes from the drink.

-Mint Julep all frosty
+Mint Julep all frosty:

 Mint juleps have a long and storied history.
-The drink can be a little intimidating to prepare as everyone has his own twist on the mint julep recipe.
+The drink can be a little intimidating to prepare as everyone has his or her own twist on the mint julep recipe.
 For me it boils down to quality ingredients and simple preparation so the quality can shine through.

 First, the mint.
 You can usually find decent mint at the grocery store.
 But if you like this drink and start drinking mint juleps regularly, that grocery store mint is going to start to add up.
 It is far better to just grow your own.